 Every Toastmasters club is run by its members (and is affiliated to Toastmasters International).
 Therefore, each club needs members to volunteer to serve in leadership roles.
 Each year/half-year (it differs between clubs) every club elects a committee of eight members to run the club.
 This not only allows people to have new experiences, make new friends, gain satisfaction from helping people etc., but is also an opportunity to develop both as an executive and in a specific area, as each committee member is responsible for a different part of the club.
 These eight roles are:

-Vice President of Membership – the go-to person for people wanting to join or who have questions about joining, submits new memberships to Toastmasters International, administrates all membership matters
+Vice President of Membership – the go-to person for people wanting to join or who have questions about joining, submits new memberships to Toastmasters International, administrates all other membership matters.

 Secretary – takes committee meeting minutes, maintains club records etc.